underscoreio/essential-slick/src/pages/1-basics.md

 Like `Query`, `DBIOAction` is also a monad.
 It implements the same methods described above, and shares the same compatibility with for comprehensions.

 We can combine the actions to create the schema, insert the data, and query results into one action.
-We can do this before we have a database connection, and we run the action like any other:
+We can do this before we have a database connection, and we run the action like any other.
+To do this, Slick provides a number of useful action combinators.
+We can use `andThen`, for example:

 ```tut:book
 val actions: DBIO[Seq[Message]] = (